nordseele/hans_install/README.md

 # Software install

-## Part 1.
-Headless RPI setup
-Use the Raspberry Pi Imager to instal Raspberry Pi OS <u>Lite</u> on your SD card.
+Use the Raspberry Pi Imager to instal Raspberry Pi OS <u>Lite 32bits</u> on your SD card.

 https://www.raspberrypi.org/downloads/